Our commitment to neuroscience

-Neuroscience is advancing at an unprecedented rate and we are proud to be at the forefront of this transformation.
-Our focus is on enabling children and adults suffering from debilitating and degenerative neurological disorders to take back control of their lives, and our long‐term commitment to advancing neuroscience and toxins research is evidenced by over 25 years of clinical experience.
+Neuroscience is advancing at an unprecedented rate, and we are proud to be at the forefront of this transformation.
+Our focus is on helping children and adults suffering from debilitating and degenerative neurological disorders.
+Our long‐term commitment to advancing neuroscience and toxins research is evidenced by 30 years of clinical experience.

 Neuroscience is central to Ipsen’s internal innovation and external partnering, integral to the company’s overall strategy, and a key driver of long‐term value and growth.

 OUR COMMITMENT TO PATIENTS

 Since 1994, Ipsen has focused on pioneering research in neurotoxins.
 People suffering from neurological disorders need treatments, and we’ve become a global leader in creating them.

 We have accomplished this through the research, development, manufacturing and commercialization of neurotoxins to help treat certain types of spasticity in adults and children two years and older.
 Such disorders include cervical dystonia, cerebral palsy, hemifacial spasm and blepharospasm.